Photo Credit: Paul Duncan

 - Spend 45 minutes learning about the history and geology of the majestic Niagara River, and experiencing the excitement of playing in class 5 whitewater rapids as you journey on the Whirlpool Jet Boat Tours.

-- Enjoy a dinner overlooking the falls!
+- Enjoy a dinner overlooking the falls at Table Rock Patio!

-- See world’s rarest egg, 2-headed animals, and authentic shrunken heads at Ripley’s Believe it or Not Odditorium.
+- See the world’s rarest egg, 2-headed animals, and authentic shrunken heads at Ripley’s Believe it or Not Odditorium.

-- Explore the great gorge and take a trip back in time as you wander past boulders left behind as the falls eroded through this area thousands of years ago at Niagara’s Glen!
+- Explore the great gorge and take a trip back in time as you wander past boulders left behind as the Falls eroded through this area thousands of years ago at Niagara’s Glen!

 - Camp!